misterfish/stick/README.md

 	  (cel, kel) => [cel, kel],
 	)

-We see that we are wasting work.
-With `lets`, it would be:
+We see that we are wasting work, but there is no way to capture that intermediate expression to avoid calculating it again.
+With `lets`, however, we can:

     // --- convert fahrenheit to celsius & kelvin